louisvarley/fishPI/README.md

 Written in Python3 and running as a flask app with a flasgger swagger API.

+The App has dashboard and API controls for the following systems controlled by GPIO

+- Lighting (10 channels by default)
+- Temperature sensor
+- Water flow for water changes
+- 2 GPIO controller relays used for water changes

 ### Hardware

 The hardware side is documented in a video which can be found here *link*